-MANILA, Philippines — Scientists at the Philippine Society for Science and Technology (PSST) have discovered and predicted that film production studio Star Cinema, will run out of songs to name their movies by the year 2028.
+MANILA, Philippines — Scientists at the Philippine Society for Science and Technology (PSST) has discovered that film production studio Star Cinema will run out of songs to name their movies by the year 2028.

 Using a complex mathematical equation, Dr. Zulfer Kaufman and his team at PSST were able to determine the exact year as to when the film production company has to come up with their own movie titles after they have used ALL Original Pinoy Music (OPM) songs to name their projects.

 According to the renowned scientist, ”the rate at which new OPMs are released are very few and far between, but the pace of releasing new movies have caught up.
 It will only be a matter of time until all songs are used in naming their projects.”

 According to Kaufman, from 1993 upto present, Star Cinema has released approximately 50+ movies bearing titles of songs, both OPM and international.
 With movies such as May Minamahal, Sana Maulit Muli, Mr. Suave and Muling Ibalik ang Tamis ng Pagibig, scientists has found out that this practice have been left unnoticed.
 “Sometimes, they will add other words to the original title so that it would not be so obvious, as with the case of Tong Tatlong Tatay Kong Pakitong Kitong, where the song about a crab was used,” said another scientist.